temporalio/documentation/docs/cloud/introduction/pricing.md

 **Local Activities**

-- Local Activities associated with one Workflow Task will count as one action.
+- Local Activities associated with one Workflow Task will count as one Action.
-- Each additional Workflow Task heartbeat after counts as an additional action.
+- Each additional Workflow Task heartbeat after counts as an additional Action.
-- Local Activities retried following a Workflow Task heartbeat will count as one action.
+- Local Activities retried following a Workflow Task heartbeat will count as one Action.

 **Schedules**

-The schedules capability allows you to "schedule" a Workflow to start at a particular time.
-Each execution of a Schedule will accrue three actions:
+- Each execution of a [Schedule](/workflows#schedule) will count as three Actions:
-- Start Schedule
+    - Start schedule
-- Start loop Workflow
+    - Start loop workflow
     - Workflow started

 [Reach out to our team](https://pages.temporal.io/contact-us) to get more information or to help size your number of Actions.